 - Where did you resist or feel far from Jesus today?

 - Where is Jesus leading you tomorrow?
 Ask for joy as you follow him.

-“And this is my prayer, that your love may abound more and more in knowledge and depth of insight, so that you may be able to discern what is best and may be pure and blameless for the day of Christ, filled with the fruit of righteousness that comes through Jesus Christ—to the glory and praise of God.”
-(Philippians 1:9-11)
+“May your love abound more and more in knowledge and depth of insight, so that you may be able to discern what is best and may be pure and blameless for the day of Christ” (Philippians 1:9-10)